Taiwan overnight interbank rate opens higher

 The central bank has said monetary policy is accommodative.
 It has cut policy rates four times in a row at quarterly policy meetings since September last year to bolster the weak economy.

-Reporting by Emily Chan; Writing by Faith Hung; Editing by Sherry Jacob-Phillips
+Reporting by Emily Chan; Writing by Faith Hung; Editing by Biju Dwarakanath